Skip to content

 Change profiles

-!
-You should only change the profile to opt in/out when migrating from legacy profiles.
+Change the profile to opt in or out when migrating from legacy profiles.

 To configure a different profile set the following Machine annotation in your MachineDeployment: